symfony/symfony-docs/quick_tour/the_controller.rst

 validation instead of expiration or a combination of both if that fits your needs better.

-Resource caching is managed by the Symfony2 built-in reverse.
-But as caching is only managed by regular HTTP cache headers, you can also replace it with Varnish or Squid and easily scale your application.
+Resource caching is managed by the Symfony2 built-in reverse proxy.
+But because caching is only managed by regular HTTP cache headers, you can replace the built-in reverse proxy with Varnish or Squid and easily scale your application.

 .. note::

     But what if you cannot cache whole pages?
-Symfony2 still has the solution via Edge Side Includes (ESI) that are supported natively.
+Symfony2 still has the solution via Edge Side Includes (ESI) which are supported natively.
 Learn more by reading the "`HTTP Cache`_" chapter of the book.

 Final Thoughts